The F7U Cutlass: The Jet That Killed Its Pilots

 A Bold Design That Should Have Worked

 The Cutlass’s design lineage was promising.
 Vought based the F7U on captured German Arado wartime research into tailless aircraft.
-The two engines were stacked in twin nacelles.
+The two engines sat side by side in the rear fuselage.
 There was no horizontal tail at all — pitch and roll control came from large elevons on the trailing edges of the swept wings, with two short vertical fins for yaw stability.

 The pitch was: lower drag, higher manoeuvrability, better top speed for the same engine power.
 The pitch was correct in theory.
 The execution went wrong in almost every other dimension.